RyanTheAllmighty/Allmighty-Docker-Manager/README.md

 Allmighty Docker Manager (ADM for short) is a command line application written in NodeJS which manages Docker containers for a set of applications defined by the user.

 ## Install
-This package is meant to be installed globally on your system with NPM.
-Once installed
+This package is meant to be installed globally on your system with NPM:

 ```
 npm install -g allmighty-docker-manager